 What do you learn?: Program

-What can you do with Electrical and Electronic Engineering? : Careers
+What can you do with this degree?: Careers

 With this bachelor degree, you are a qualified electrical engineer.
 Lots of employers need electrical engineers.
 Which industry you work in depends on your interests.
 Food processing?
-Oil and gas processing?
+Healthcare industry?
 Or perhaps the energy sector?
-You have a wide range of choices.
+The choice is yours.

 Students as partners: Dutch way of learning